Cataracts

 • Pediatric Expertise: MUSC Health is home to the only pediatric ophthalmologist in South Carolina specializing in pediatric cataract surgery.
 This level of expertise leads doctors from across the state to refer children to our program.
 Find out more about our pediatric ophthalmology.

 If vision problems from cataracts are preventing you from going about your daily life, it’s important to get treatment.
-As a progressive disease, cataracts become worse over time and may lead to blindness.
-Our team’s deep experience with this condition helps you achieve clear vision, possibly without glasses.
+As a progressive eye disease, cataracts become worse over time and may lead to blindness.
+Our team of expert cataract surgeons will help you achieve clear vision, possibly without the need of glasses.

 • Monofocal Lenses: This lens is good for distance vision, meaning it helps you see objects that are far away.
 You will still need to wear glasses to see objects up close, such as when you’re reading.
 Monofocal IOLs are usually covered by insurance.